-This section provides information about the condition of the school's grounds, buildings, and restrooms, and a description of any planned or recently completed facility improvements.
+This section provides information about the condition of the school's grounds, buildings, and restrooms based on the most recent data available, and a description of any planned or recently completed facility improvements.

 Katella High School opened in 1966.
 The 39.1 acre site includes 60 regular classrooms plus 32 portable classrooms.
 There are 26 labs which are designed for specific programs (i.e. computer lab, science lab, choral music room, etc.) The site also includes an auditorium, a cafeteria, a media center, two gyms and a pool facility, and a variety of sports fields.